kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ## Migration tool

 ### Build
-To run the migration tool you first have to compile the `service-catalog` binary by executing the following command:
+To run the migration tool, compile the `service-catalog` binary by executing the following command:
 ```bash
 make build
 ```

-If you are running on OSX and want to get a native binary add the `PLATFORM` environment variable:
+If you run the migration tool on OSX and want to get a native binary, add the `PLATFORM` environment variable:
 ```bash
 PLATFORM=darwin make build
 ```